microsoft/winget-create/README.md

 - (Optional) Select the **delete_repo** scope permission if you want WingetCreate to automatically delete the forked repo that it created if the PR submission fails.

+> [!IMPORTANT]
+> We currently do not support fine-grained GitHub tokens as we do not have the support for it yet from the GitHub APIs.
+See <https://github.com/microsoft/winget-create/issues/595> for more details.
+>
+> Since we only support classic personal access tokens, we recommend creating a separate bot account to be used in a CI/CD pipeline.
+Follow the same steps above to create a PAT for the bot account and use that token in your automated pipelines.

 ## Building the client

 ### Prerequisites